kjunnarkar/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach is basically a "for" loop for an array.
+It iterates over each item of an array but does not create an array. .map creates a new array (leaving original array as is) and modifies or manipulates the data in some way.

 2. What is the difference between a function and a method?

+A function contains a set of instructions (code) within its context that can be invoked at a later time.
+A method is basically a function on a object.
+For example, objects in a "class" can invoke methods in that specific class.

 3. What is closure?

+Closure are nested functions that allow us to "hold code" and not run the code until the time we need it.

 4. Describe the four rules of the 'this' keyword.

+1) The "this" in global binding defaults to the console window.
+2) Implicit binding is automatic when the function is invoked.
+The "this" is pointing to the object that is left of the dot.
+3) There are three types of explicit binding (call, apply, bind).
+Call and apply pass arguments in one by one.
+They tell us which object "this" is pointing to.
+Bind creates a new function that is permanently bound to a "this" value.
+Call when needed and invoke later.
+4) In new binding, using the "new" keyword constructs a new object and "this" points to that object.

 5. Why do we need super() in an extended class?

+The super() passes any new attributes back to the constructor of the parent object.

 ## Project Set up